 Environments I understand the task of the discipline of urban morphology (research in urban morphology) as reinforcing the self-will of the city and its humanistic basis against the ignorance of people, making it visible and giving it agency.
 Resistance is the humanistic mission of the city as well as its stimulating impetus.
 Appropriateness reveals itself in resistance.

 But is not the humanistic function of architecture a fundamental product of material resistance?
-Is it not the case that every wall must fundamentally stand in the way of people, blocking their way in an act of resistance.
+Is it not the case that every wall must fundamentally stand in the way of people, blocking their way in an act of resistance?
 Then, by opening a door and providing a way to the other side of the wall or to the inside of the house, people can come together and take part in various socialization processes.

 Whether the city is appropriate to the people that live in it can be measured in its resistance or its material resistance.
 That is, it can be felt in its difference, in its eccentricity, in the “eccentric positionality” (Plessner 9, 1027) of people and cities or people and their surroundings.
 But I think that researchers could currently do much more to expand our understanding of the resistance of the world of things and of the city.
 With Giorgio Agamben’s “The Opening” and Jacob von Uexküll’s theses from Streifzüge durch die Umwelten von Tieren und Menschen [Wanderings through the worlds of animals and humans] (1956), the concept of appropriateness must be freed from its anthropocentric constraints, and the morphology of the city must be expanded into a morphology of environments.